 By Scott Rude / Guest Column

-Scott Rude is a human resources and leadership strategist based in Iowa City and teaches at the University of Iowa’s Tippie College of Business.
+Scott Rude is a strategic advisor and speaker on organizational culture, leadership and talent management.
+He teaches at the University of Iowa’s Tippie School of Business in management and organizations.
+He can be reached at email@example.com.